-- Capex financing pre-hedging - The advent of a new investment cycle pushes corporates to adopt a forward-looking debt and funding cost risk management approach as they prepare to fund Capex, e.g. by expanding liquidity pools. - Companies are looking at pre-hedging solutions to secure overall cost of funding while managing uncertainties in timing, tenor or debt amounts . - M&A risk management - M&A is picking up, including through partial disposals, JVs or share-based deals.
-While overall supportive, the regulatory environment is also less predictable, especially for cross-border M&A. - In a low-volatility environment, companies increasingly focus on flexible hedging solutions, often with deal-contingent features, to navigate macroeconomic, capital market and regulatory uncertainties while capturing favourable market entry points to support their M&A strategy. - Capex inflation hedging - Following Russia's invasion of Ukraine, large supply and construction contracts more often incorporate inflation indexations, especially in the infra and industrial sectors.
-Corporates are broadly considering inflation swaps to mitigate inflation uncertainty. - Corporates and Sponsors with capital investments in Asian countries subject to geopolitical pressures may also consider a net investment hedge to protect downside risks.
+- Capex financing pre-hedging - The advent of a new investment cycle pushes corporates to adopt a forward-looking debt and funding cost risk management approach as they prepare to fund Capex, e.g. by expanding liquidity pools. - Companies are looking at pre-hedging solutions to secure overall cost of funding while managing uncertainties in timing, tenor or debt amounts. - M&A risk management - M&A is picking up, including through partial disposals, JVs or share-based deals.
+While overall supportive, the regulatory environment is also less predictable, especially for cross-border M&A. - In a low-volatility environment, companies increasingly focus on flexible hedging solutions, often with deal-contingent features, to navigate macroeconomic, capital market and regulatory uncertainties while capturing favourable market entry points to support their M&A strategy. - Capex inflation hedging - Following Russia's invasion of Ukraine, large supply and construction contracts more often incorporate inflation indexations, especially in the infra and industrial sectors. - Corporates are broadly considering mitigating inflation uncertainty on their Capex through inflation swaps, including for less liquid indices.